Overview of Trust Registration

 Further, the settler should place his signatures on each page of the photocopy of the instrument.
-Also, it is obligatory for the settlers in addition as 2 alternative witnesses to be physically present alongside their identity proof (original in addition as self-authenticated photocopy) at the time of registration.
+Also, it is obligatory for the settlers in addition to 2 alternative witnesses to be physically present alongside their identity proof (original in addition as self-authenticated photocopy) at the time of registration.
 However, the presence of trustees is still a debatable subject.

 Obtain the Registration Certificate

-After submitting the instrument with the registrar, the registrar retains the photocopy and returns the initial registered copy of the instrument.
+After submitting the instrument with the registrar, the registrar retains the photocopy and returns the initially registered copy of the instrument.
 Then, when finishing all the formalities registration certificate is issued at intervals a minimum of seven operating days.

 Looking for trust registration in Chennai?
 Phoenix tax with its professional experts provides trust registration services at an affordable cost and can help your businesses or organization to be registered successfully.